halfer/cd-demo-container/README.md

 This is a simple demonstration repository to show how to use continuous integration and continuous deployment to deploy a web service with zero downtime.
-To do that, I am using some features in Docker Swarm to run multiple containers, such that during a container upgrade, traffic is automatically routed to a different one.
+To do that, I am using some features in Docker Swarm to run multiple containers, such that during the short outage during a container upgrade, traffic is automatically routed to a healthy running instance.

 I am using these things: